query clause

 query=index_name:(start_time,end_time]

-The start and end times are integer UNIX timestamps in milliseconds.
+Start and end times are integer UNIX timestamps in milliseconds.
 If you do not specify a start time, the search begins from 0.
-If you do not specify an end time, the default value is 4102416000000, which is the millisecond timestamp for `2100-01-01 00:00:00`.
+If you do not specify an end time, the default value is 4102416000000, which corresponds to `2100-01-01 00:00:00`.
 Date queries also support open and closed intervals.

 Note: